I’m usually pinned as someone who is resilient.

 I don’t want anyone looking at me as this person who “figured it out” by any stretch.
 I’m not the person who sleeps well or can get along with anyone, or who can do anything.

-Lemme tell you, you beautiful beautiful bitch: I certainly don’t have confidence, I certainly don’t like how I look.
+I certainly don’t have innate confidence; I certainly don’t like how I look.
 I don’t necessarily like performing and if I tell you this while you’re also dialing back to my many karaoke nights you’ve seen me wail my arms at, you’d simply think I’m lying.
 I’m not.

 I’ve gone into many bad mental moments because of my lack of security in myself- but I refuse to blame myself for that.
 You shouldn’t be had on yourself either.